openleap/Three.leapControls/README.md

 	To use this script, simply make sure
 		- that you call it in the html,
 		- initialize your THREE scene,
-		- add the rendering function to the initLeap() function, shown at the bottom of this page
+		- add the THREE rendering/animation function to the initLeap() function,
 		- call initLeap() to start the scene rendering!